ivancristina/ivancristina.github.io/_includes/posts/2017-10-01-Hackintosh/en.md

 ##### 4.4.
 USB ports tweaking
 > *Not needed with my config.plist*

-*After Creating Bootable USB, you should do some tweaks on the USB if your motherboard has no USB 2.0 Port.
-If you have USB 2.0, then the below steps is not needed, although I reccomend you to follow these steps anyway*
+*After Creating Bootable USB, you should do some tweaks on the USB if your motherboard has USB 3.0+ Port.
+If you have just USB 2.0, then the below steps is not needed, although I reccomend you to follow these steps anyway*

 Add these configurations in config.plist using Clover Configurator. ***(Patches already applied in my config.plist)***